jeffreyguo/SS-Behat-quicksetup/README.md

 It also populates this temporary database with the default records if necessary.

 It is possible to include your own fixtures, it is explained further.

+### Why do tests pass in a fresh installation, but fail in my own project?

+Because we're testing the interface directly, any changes to the viewed elements have the potential to disrupt testing.
+By building a test database from scratch, we're trying to minimize this impact.
+Some examples where things can go wrong nevertheless:

+ * Thirdparty SilverStripe modules which install default data
+ * Changes to the default interface language
+ * Configurations which remove admin areas or specific fields

+Currently there's no way to exclude offending modules from a test run.
+You either have to adjust the tests to work around these changes, or run tests on a "sandbox" projects without these modules.

 ### How do I debug when something goes wrong?